-SQN is a credit fund manager with a successful track record in managing assets within an investment company structure having launched the SQN Asset Finance Fund in July 2014.
-The SQN Group has a total of circa £750 million of assets under management and has a core competency in credit management and we are suitably resourced to deliver income and total return in line with expectations.
-Most significantly, we retain our own origination team within the SQN Group which enables us to build a good pipeline of new investment opportunities.
-We have offices in the UK and the US.
+SQN is a credit based alternative fund manager with a successful track record in managing assets in an investment company structure.
+The SQN Group has a total of £800 million assets under management and a further £1 billion in advisory portfolios.
+Our core competency is in credit management and we are suitably resourced to deliver income and total return in line with the expectations we have set.
+Most significantly, we retain our own origination team within the SQN Group.
+This has enabled us to build a strong diversified pipeline of new investment opportunities.
+We have offices in the UK and the US and furthermore, we have started building an investment capability in Ireland.